csu-hci-projects/FA24-MattesB-RamacK/README.md

 For this project, we did not use many resources outside of class material.
 Some YouTube tutorials were used to assist with a few UI concepts but for the most part we just used the class lab videos and the textbook.

+As we are both online students working from different time zones, we weren't able to meet very often during this project.
+We met online once the weekend before the project was due (Sunday October 20th) to go over expectations and work assignments and this meeting is when we split up the tasks between level and UI design.